IBM/couchbackup/README.md

 * COUCH_LOG - the file to store logging information during backup
 * COUCH_RESUME - if 'true', resumes a previous backup from its last known position
 * COUCH_OUTPUT - the file name to store the backup data (defaults to stdout)
-* COUCH_SHALLOW - if 'true' only takes a shallow copy of the database - only winning revisions and no conflicts
+* COUCH_MODE - if 'shallow', only a superfical backup is done, ignoring conflicts and revision tokens.
+Defaults to 'full' - a full backup.

 ### Command-line paramters